santiagotoscanini/no-merge-squash-extension/README.md

 It hides:

-* The green one that by default is the last one you used.
+* The green one that by default is the last one you used (so it force you to pick another one).
 * The option from the dropdown menu.

 ##### Before

 ![before-cropped.png](static%2Fbefore-cropped.png)

 ##### After

 ![after-cropped.png](static%2Fafter-cropped.png)

 #### Configuring the extension